code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 In this article, we learned how to install OhMyPosh in PowerShell and overcome all the errors you (well, I) don't see described in other articles.

-I wrote this step-by-step article alongside installing these tools on my local machine, so **I'm pretty confident the solution will work**.
+I wrote this step-by-step article alongside installing these tools on my local machine, so **I'm confident the solution will work**.

 Did this solution work for you?
 Let me know! 📨